emilyjspencer/Notes/React/README.md

 The difference between a asynchronous function and a synchronous function lies in the fact that asynchronous functions don't block the processing of the code below them

-* To make a POST request, pass the params in a seocond argument to the post() method on axios:
+* To make a POST request, pass the params in a second argument to the post() method on axios:
 ```html
 axios.post('http://hellothisisatest.com', { location: 'London' })
 ```